brownbobcat/gen-ai-final-project/technical_report.md

-# Fine-Tuned Language Model for Silvaco TCAD Code Generation
+# Fine-Tuned Language Model for SPICE Circuit Code Generation

 ## Abstract

-This report presents a specialized language model system for generating Silvaco ATLAS simulation code from natural language descriptions.
-We fine-tuned Qwen2-0.5B using LoRA on a curated dataset of semiconductor device simulations and developed a comprehensive evaluation framework.
-Our approach combines domain-specific fine-tuning with Retrieval-Augmented Generation (RAG) and enhanced Few-Shot Learning to achieve structured code generation for TCAD applications.
-Through advanced prompt engineering (Assignment 4), we achieved a 152% performance improvement with Few-Shot Learning techniques, reaching a composite score of 0.59 on 20 diverse test cases, demonstrating the model's ability to generate syntactically valid and complete simulation decks.
+This report presents a specialized language model system for generating SPICE circuit netlists from natural language descriptions.
+We fine-tuned Qwen2-0.5B using LoRA on a curated dataset of SPICE circuit examples and developed a comprehensive evaluation framework tailored for circuit simulation code.
+Our approach combines domain-specific fine-tuning with parameter-efficient training to achieve structured SPICE netlist generation for electronic circuit applications.
+The retrained model achieves a composite score of 0.37 on 21 diverse test cases, demonstrating the model's ability to generate syntactically valid SPICE netlists with proper component instantiation and analysis commands.

 ## 1. Introduction and Model Selection

 ### Problem Statement
-Generating simulation code for semiconductor devices requires deep domain expertise and precise parameter specification.
-Manual creation of Silvaco ATLAS decks is time-consuming and error-prone, creating a need for automated code generation tools.
+Generating SPICE circuit netlists for electronic circuit simulation requires deep domain expertise and precise component specification.
+Manual creation of SPICE netlists is time-consuming and error-prone, creating a need for automated circuit code generation tools that can translate natural language circuit descriptions into valid simulation netlists.

 ### Model Selection Rationale
 We selected **Qwen2-0.5B** as our base model for several key reasons: